Sports Desk: Mountain West Conference releases revised plan for fall sports

 ALBUQUERQUE, N.M.
-(KRQE) – Mountain West Conference announced Wednesday their plan for fall sports 2020.
+(KRQE) – The Mountain West Conference announced Wednesday its plan for fall sports 2020.
 They say they’re going to delay the start of fall sports to the week of September 26, with football going to a ten-game schedule.

 MW Football will now have eight conference games with two non-conference games on their schedule.
 This includes the University of New Mexico, who will now have to determine which of their current three non-conference games, Idaho State, UMass, or New Mexico State University, will be played in their ten-game schedule.
 The team is now not going to start off their season on August 29 and will now have to wait and see what the state’s public health order will say come September because as of now, UNM would not be able to play home games in 2020 under the current health order.